 6. Organic Aromatherapy Candle: Calming

-This sofa has a mid-century feel to it with the clean straight lines and deep buttons.
-I am completely in love with the peacock blue velvet while not the most eco-friendly fabric this sofa has other equally important factors such as it is hand-made here in Brittan and is built to last with a fifteen-year guarantee.
+This sofa has a mid-century feel to it with clean straight lines and deep buttons.
+I am completely in love with the peacock blue velvet; while not the most eco-friendly fabric, this sofa has other equally important factors, such as it is hand-made here in Brittan and built to last with a fifteen-year guarantee.

 9. Planter Stand

-I don’t know about you, but plant pots & planters drive me nuts as I am always incorporating plants into my designs I find it increasingly difficult to find something that fits the scheme.
+I don’t know about you, but plant pots & planters drive me nuts because I am always incorporating plants into my designs; I find it increasingly difficult to find something that fits the scheme.
 This planter is sleek and sophisticated and is a perfect fit for the snake plant.